ankit-m/daiict-sen-team-13/meeting_logs/18-01-2016-Introduction-Meeting.md

 1. Online Coupon system (Finding best deals for all types of goods and services).
 2. Improvising credit card authentication.
 3. Faculty student interaction portal.
-4. DAIICt Laptop registration portal.
+4. DAIICT Laptop registration portal.
 5. Integrated bus pass system.
 6. Collaboration portal for employees working on a project or in a team.